o3de/o3de.org/content/docs-snapshot/userguide/twitch-api-ebus-data-elements.md

 **Error Code Descriptions**
 + `Success` – The call was successful\.
-+ `FuelSDKNotInitialized` – The Twitch Commerce SDK could not initialize\.
-This can result from a bad application ID, inability to find the SDK DLLs during initialization, or errors with Twitch\.
-If you continue to receive this error, please contact the help forums\.
-+ `FuelNoSession` – The Twitch Commerce SDK was initialized but session information was not returned\.
 + `FuelNoApplicationID` – The application ID was not set correctly or contains invalid characters\.
-+ `FuelNoIAPClient` – The Twitch Commerce SDK was not initialized successfully\.
 + `FuelMissingCredentials` – Twitch did not return the credentials\.
 + `InvalidParam` – An invalid parameter was passed\.
 + `TwitchRESTError` – An internal REST error occurred\.